AnirudhLab/Police_chatbot_realtime/RAILWAY_DEPLOYMENT.md

 4. Click "New Variable" to add each key-value pair
 5. Enter the variable name and value, then click "Add"
 6. After adding all variables, Railway will automatically redeploy your application

+### Troubleshooting Deployment Issues
+If you encounter issues during deployment:

+1. **Import Errors**:
+   - We've added mock implementations of functions in `app/utils.py` to maintain compatibility
+   - Check Railway logs to identify any additional missing imports

+2. **Build Failures**:
+   - Make sure Node.js and npm are available for frontend building
+   - The `railway.json` file includes a build command to handle frontend setup

+3. **Runtime Errors**:
+   - Check the health endpoint at `/api/health` to see if the server is running
+   - Use Railway logs to diagnose specific errors in the application

 ### 4. Final Deployment
 After setting up environment variables, deploy again: